 Teachers cannot de-crosslist their own courses, but a Canvas system administrator can.
 When the courses are de-crosslisted, all grades and assignments from the original gradebook will be visible again.
 Any group memberships may have to be re-established, but everything else should return to the state it was in prior to the cross-listing.

 Inside your Canvas course, open Settings from the course menu, and click on the Navigation tab at the top.
-Then simply drag Webex into the list of active course menu items, and click Save at the bottom of the screen.
+Then simply drag Webex or Zoom into the list of active course menu items, and click Save at the bottom of the screen.

 Students will only be able to access your course or receive notifications for your course if you have published your course and it is within the section start/end date range.
 Even if you have published your course, it will still be inaccessible to students if the current date is outside of the section date range.
 If you want your students to access your course early or maintain access to your course after the end date, click on the section title in Settings > Sections to edit the section's start date.

 We can increase specific courses from 500MB to 1000MB upon request.
 However, we encourage you to take advantage of the following options.
 For large files or a large quantity of files, use Box, which provides unlimited file storage and can be linked to from within Canvas very easily.
 We even have a Box LTI tool integrated with Canvas so faculty can select files and folders to add as External Tool links in modules if they'd like.
 For videos or media files, use Kaltura which is fully integrated into Canvas as Media Gallery.
 For scanned articles or journals, use Baylor's Library Electronic Reserves system (also available through Canvas in the Library Resources button) so that they can put those online for you and even take care of obtaining copyright permission as needed.